 This program is right for students who wish to experience the Swedish education system first hand by taking classes directly enrolled at a Swedish university.
 Classes are taught in English directly alongside local Swedish and other international students.
-Gothenburg is a delightful modern city in southwestern Sweden with a lot to offer to incoming study abroad students.
+Gothenburg is a delightful, modern city in southwestern Sweden with much to offer to incoming study abroad students.

 The University of Gothenburg has over 200 courses taught in English.
-In addition to study of the Swedish language, international exchange students who study abroad at the University of Gothenburg can take courses in a variety of fields such as science, communication, information technology, economics, international relations, political science, public health, education and the Scandinavian culture.
+In addition to the option to study the Swedish language, international exchange students at the University of Gothenburg can take courses in a variety of fields such as science, communication, information technology, economics, international relations, political science, public health, education, and the Scandinavian culture.

 Click here to find out which courses on this program have already been equated to AU courses.
 Please note that you are NOT limited to just these courses.
 Students will need to request equivalency for courses which have not been previously reviewed.
 Read more about the course equivalency process and how AU counts study abroad credits on our Courses and Credits page.

 When you decide to study at the University of Gothenburg you will come to Sweden's second largest city with a population of half a million inhabitants and a place known to be a city for students.
 Sweden is a safe and modern country in northern Europe, and it has accrued a spectacular reputation as an innovator and creative force.
 Sweden's famed corporate brands - like Volvo, Ikea, Ericsson, H&M and Saab - complement its cultural brands - like Ingmar Bergman, Abba, Astrid Lindgren, Bjorn Borg, August Strindberg, The Cardigans and Greta Garbo.